Inist-CNRS/node-inist-ark/README.md

   // if set to false, no subpublisher will be generate
   subpublisher: '',

-  // INIST use a dash as separator be default,
+  // INIST use a hyphen as separator be default,
   // if we don't want to separate sub publisher,
-  // identifier and checksum with a dash just set this option to false
+  // identifier and checksum with a hyphen just set this option to false
-  dash: true,
+  hyphen: true,

   // warn: do not modify if you want to be INIST "normalized"
   // (notice there is no voyels and everything is uppercase)